Abortion Law Reform Act 2019 (New South Wales)

-The Abortion Law Reform Act 2019, introduced as the Reproductive Health Care Reform Bill 2019 in the New South Wales Legislative Assembly, is an Act of the Parliament of New South Wales which removed abortion from the Crimes Act 1900, allows abortions for up to 22 weeks, and permits an abortion after 22 weeks if two medical practitioners agree.
-The Act received Royal assent on 2 October 2019 and commenced with immediate effect.
+The Abortion Law Reform Act 2019, introduced as the Reproductive Health Care Reform Bill 2019 in the New South Wales Legislative Assembly, is an Act of the Parliament of New South Wales which removed abortion from the Crimes Act 1900, allows abortions for up to 22 weeks, and permits an abortion after 22 weeks if two medical doctors agree.
+The Act received royal assent on 2 October 2019, and commenced with immediate effect.
 With the commencement of the Act, New South Wales became the last state or territory in Australia to decriminalise abortion.

 History

 Legislative passage

 The Abortion Law Reform Act 2019 was first introduced as the Reproductive Health Care Reform Bill into the New South Wales Parliament's lower house, the New South Wales Legislative Assembly, by independent Member of Parliament (MP) Alex Greenwich on 1 August 2019.
-The private member's Bill had fifteen sponsors including New South Wales Health and Medical Research Minister Brad Hazzard.
+The Private member's bill had fifteen sponsors, including New South Wales Health and Medical Research Minister Brad Hazzard.
 MPs were granted a conscience vote on the Bill.
-The Bill passed its third reading with amendments on 8 August 2019; with 59 in favour and 31 against.
+The Bill passed its third reading with amendments on 8 August 2019, with 59 in favour and 31 against.
 The bill attracted heated demonstrations and counter-demonstrations by both pro-choice and pro-life groups.

 The Reproductive Health Care Reform Bill was then introduced to the Parliament's upper house, the New South Wales Legislative Council, by the NSW Labor upper house leader Penny Sharpe on 20 August 2019.
 The Bill passed its third reading with amendments on 25 September 2019.
 The amended bill was then returned to the Legislative Assembly as the Abortion Law Reform Bill on 26 September 2019.
 The Legislative Assembly accepted the amendments on the same day.
-These amendments included requiring that terminations after 22 weeks be performed at a public hospital; making attempts to forcibly coerce or prevent an abortion a criminal offence punished by two years imprisonment; requiring a medical practitioner to provide medical care and treatment to a child born as a result of termination; and banning sex-selection abortions.
-The Bill was granted royal assent on 2 October 2019 and became law.
+These amendments included requiring a medical practitioner to provide medical care and treatment to a child born as a result of termination and banning sex-selection abortions.
+The Bill was granted royal assent on 2 October 2019, and became law.